 Many DeFi platforms offer governance and incentive tokens in exchange for activity on their platform.
 While these tokens are a critical component in yield calculations, they are often taxed as ordinary income based on their current market value.
 Selling these tokens may also trigger a capital gain or loss on the change in value since they were acquired.

 Investors should also consider how to use other parts of their portfolios to reduce tax liabilities.
 For example, tax-loss harvesting is a great way to realize losses from crypto trades and investments in the current tax period, which can be used to offset income from DeFi or even other types of securities in your portfolio.

 Traders and investors should be mindful of these tax implications when building crypto income into their portfolios.
 By being mindful of tax rates, you can minimize the amount of taxes that you pay and increase your after-tax income.
 Crypto tax tools, like ZenLedger, can help you better understand the tax implications of your portfolio and minimize tax exposure over time.

 The Bottom Line

-Global yields have reached new lows amid the COVID-19 pandemic, but emerging decentralized finance applications could provide an opportunity to yield-starved traders and investors.
+Global yields have reached new lows amid the COVID-19 pandemic, but emerging decentralized finance applications could provide an opportunity for yield-starved traders and investors.
 By lending crypto assets or providing liquidity, you can generate attractive yields on your crypto portfolio without the risk of high-yield junk bonds or other conventional investments.